-Depression is real and it comes in all forms.
-Some people quickly fall into a dark spot few days after their certification while others manage to contain the feeling for months or up to a year.
+Depression is real, and it comes in all forms.
+Some people quickly fall into a dark spot a few days after their certification, while others manage to contain the feeling for months or up to a year.

-Because I do not have vast knowledge on this discourse, I asked a few friends to give their opinions on Post graduation depression.
+Because I do not have a vast knowledge of this discourse, I asked a few friends to give their opinions on Post-graduation depression.
 Below are the responses gathered from my mini survey.

 Loss of self esteem in my opinion is a major effect of this malaise.
 It’s something I feel our health services should take seriously.

 PGD makes you feel like you have wasted 4 or 5 years and resources.
 There is a feeling of emptiness because you don’t have necessary labour demands.

-Post graduate depression is a normal thing to students because they are used to school environment (lecturers and colleagues) compared to the new life of staying at home and waiting for call ups or before taking that one step in looking for a job.
+Post graduate depression is a normal thing to students because they are used to the school environment (lecturers and colleagues) compared to the new life of staying at home and waiting for call ups or before taking that one step in looking for a job.